abracadaniel22/azerothcore-highelf/README.md

   - It shares the same models as the Blood Elf race
   - It shares the same starting zone, reputation, skills as the humans
   - High Elves can be any class except shaman or druid
 - Compatible with HD models
+- Compatible with mod-individual-progression (thanks to Dasbadman)

 ## Known limitations